 After you’ve chosen a dog food, be sure that your dog eats nothing else.
-This means avoiding all dog treats, biscuits and scraps.
+This means avoiding all dog treats, biscuits, and scraps.
 Even in small amounts, the food your dog is allergic to can wreak havoc.

-This may go without saying, but you should also avoid giving your dog common allergens like cheese, bread or peanut butter.
+This may go without saying, but you should also avoid giving your dog common allergens like cheese, bread, or peanut butter.
 Doing so during the 10-week period would negate your efforts.

 Since symptoms of a dog food allergy are triggered by the immune response, consider doing anything that would build your dog’s immune system naturally.
 This may boost your efforts by detoxifying your dog’s filter organs (like the kidneys and liver) and the lymphatic system, thus bringing back your dog’s immune system to a healthy state.
 Many animals are affected by the myriad of air pollutants around us, and a general cleanse or detox can help with those types of allergies as well.

+Make sure your dog gets enough water and exercise, and consider homeopathic remedies to help treat allergies.
 Dog food allergies can be devastating, so you’ll want to make every effort to remove the culprit ingredients and restore your pet’s health.